henrywu2019/BentoML/docs/source/concepts.rst

 Micro batching is a technique where incoming prediction requests are grouped into small batches to achieve the performance advantage of batch processing in model inference tasks.
-BentoML implemented such a micro batching layer that is inspired by the paper `Clipper: A Low-Latency Online Prediction Serving System
+Kappa implemented such a micro batching layer that is inspired by the paper `Clipper: A Low-Latency Online Prediction Serving System
 <https://www.usenix.org/system/files/conference/nsdi17/nsdi17-crankshaw.pdf>`_.

-Given the mass performance improvement a model serving system get from micro-batching, BentoML APIs were designed to work with micro-batching without any code changes on the user side.
+Given the mass performance improvement a model serving system get from micro-batching, Kappa APIs were designed to work with micro-batching without any code changes on the user side.
 It is why all the API InputAdapters are designed to accept a list of input data, as described in the :ref:`concepts-api-func-and-adapters` section.